© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round barrow at Money Howe, Bilsdale East Moor is a scheduled monument protected by Historic England under reference 1009364.
 View the official record →

-Round barrow at Money Howe, Bilsdale East Moor is a Bronze Age funerary monument located on the North York Moors in Yorkshire.
+Round barrow at Money Howe, Bilsdale East Moor, is a Bronze Age burial mound located on elevated moorland in the North York Moors.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009364.

 Round barrow at Money Howe, Bilsdale East Moor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009364.